MarioniLab/simpleSingleCellResults/batch.knit.md

 **Comments from Aaron:**

-- Here, we have applied `multiBatchPCA()` to the batch-level inputs for convenience.
-It is also possible to supply donor-level matrices to equalize contributions across donors.
 - One might ask why a larger `k` was not needed in Figure \@ref(fig:tsne-batch) as well.
 This was probably because the outliers were masked by inter-donor heterogeneity when the t-SNE plots were generated without removing the donor effects.
 - In this specific example, cells from the same donor will occupy contiguous rows in the `mnn.out3$corrected` matrix.